philer/polycore/README.md

 If your widget's size has changed this function should return `true` to trigger a layout reflow.
 * **`MyWidget:render(cr)`** Allows you to draw dynamic content once per update.

-You can also create composite Widgets by subclassing `Group` or `Columns`.
+You can also create composite Widgets by subclassing `Rows` or `Columns`.
 See `Drive` as an example.